malted/Wordle/README.md

 <blockquote>
 <details>
 <summary><b>Couldn't the browser simply infer the file format from the file name's ending?</b></summary>
 No!
 A file extension is just a part of the file name.
 It doesn't do anything special by itself.
 On Windows, this is not obvious as the file extension specifies the program to be used to open the file.
 This is an example of the operating system abstracting information away from the user.
-TODO: say how this can be unhelpful in teaching people about files, and how GNU/Linux tends to handle this differently.
+This abstraction is deemed unhelpful by many.

+Notably, Linux treats file names and their endings as something solely for indicating to the user what the file is for, and nothing else.

 To demonstrate this point, I could rename a picture from `font.woff2` to `image.png`.
 This does not affect the file contents and we could still use it as a font in the same way: `src: url("image.png") format("woff2");`